Behind the Scenes of “Don’t Date the Haunted,” Chapter 17

 Flashback to Six Months Earlier

 Even when I had the prologue in place, Sean’s death wasn’t explained until this scene.
-(If you’re wondering “What prologue?” because you’re coming in later to these Behind the Scenes posts, I highly encourage you to take this link to the prologue, then read through the following chapters.
+(If you’re wondering “What prologue?” because you’re coming in later to these Behind the Scenes posts, you can take this link to the prologue Behind the Scenes, then read through the following chapters.
 Enjoy the deleted scenes!)

 The only real changes in this scene are the powers of the poltergeist.
 Confession: villains are hard for me to write.
 I just want to say “they’re evil,” and leave it at that.
 It’s hard for me to explore their backstories because I don’t want to try to understand them.
 Ulysses Dethrage (the poltergeist) is a tortured soul.
 He was a madman who killed his girlfriend when he caught her cheating on him.
 The boyfriend got his revenge by killing Ulysses, but his spirit was too angry to rest.
-He was a wandering and lost soul when Dr. Hyde caught him (pretending to be a hero).
-After spending time in Sci-Fi, Dr. Hyde experimented with poltergeists to try to give people kinetic powers (as that’s a common trait for poltergeists).
+He was a wandering and lost soul when Dr. Hyde caught him.

-In come Sean, Pansy, and Blake Washington.
-The three of them had survived a werewolf Haunting together, but that was over six months ago, and the anniversary lined up with their planned high school graduation.
-Sean and Pansy also planned to marry after graduation, so they did not want a Haunting for that time.
-Blake convinced them to search out a Haunting to force themselves into remission during their graduation and wedding.
+In brief, Pansy and Sean had survived a werewolf Haunting together, but their remission would end during their high school graduation and wedding.
+They did not want a Haunting for that time.
+A friend convinced them to search out a Haunting before then to force a remission during their graduation and wedding.

 To lure a Haunting, they broke the rules.